theanine3D/source-engine-collision-tools/README.md

   - Supports (optional) decimation, to automatically reduce the complexity of the resulting collision model
 - **Split Up Collision Mesh** - Splits up a selected collision model into multiple separate objects, with every part having no more than 32 hulls.
 - **Merge Adjacent Similars** - Merges convex hulls with similar adjacent hulls aggressively, lowering the final amount of hulls & producing a (potentially) less accurate, but more performant model.
-- **Remove Thin Faces** - Removes any polygons that are significantly smaller than the average face area in the model.
+- **Remove Thin Hulls** - Removes any convex hulls that are significantly smaller than all other hulls.
 - **Force Convex** - Forces all existing hulls in a collision model to be convex.
 Especially useful when combined with Blender's built-in Decimate modifier on an existing collision mesh, to ensure that any decimated hulls are still convex.
 - **Remove Inside Hulls** - Removes any hulls that are completely or almost completely buried inside other hulls.
 - **Generate Source Engine QC** - Automatically generate QC files for one or more collision model(s), allowing you to quickly compile them with batch compile tools out there (ie. [Crowbar](https://developer.valvesoftware.com/wiki/Crowbar))